marijnh/blog/_posts/2025-09-30-addressing-editor-content.md

 Except, of course, if that element has been deleted.
 When your ID no longer exists in the document, your position has lost its meaning.

-One way to handle that is to keep 'tombstones' for deleted elements, either directly in your document data structure, or in a separate data structure that maps the IDs of deleted elements to IDs of adjacent elements that are still in the document.
+One way to handle that is to keep ‘tombstones’ for deleted elements, either directly in your document data structure, or in a separate data structure that maps the IDs of deleted elements to IDs of adjacent elements that are still in the document.
 This does have the downside that, for some types of editing patterns, your tombstone data can become bigger than your actual document data.
-It is possible to define schemes where you periodically 'garbage collect' these, but then you reintroduce the issue that you can be invalidating position pointers that may still exist in some other data structure, and you are back to needing to carefully update such pointers.
+It is possible to define schemes where you periodically garbage collect these, but then you reintroduce the issue that you can be invalidating position pointers that may still exist in some other data structure, and you are back to needing to carefully update such pointers.